 We assist international students and scholars from more than 50 countries each academic year.
-All international students on F-1 and J-1 visas have to comply with US federal regulations to keep their status during their stay in the United States.
-The following list is offered as additional information for you to assist with advising graduate, international students.
+All international students on F-1 and J-1 visas must comply with federal regulations to keep their student immigration status throughout their time in the United States.
+We have listed common topics that may assist with advising graduate international students.
+Please also feel free to reach out to the OIE staff, or direct students to us with questions.

 Immigration Regulations about Enrollment

-• Reduced Course Load: Students are permitted, with prior Office of International Education approval, to take a reduced course load (less than nine credits) during two semesters for the following reasons: academic difficulty, medical reason, and complete coursework in their last semester.
-Students can take a three-credit online class in their last semester.
-Students must complete a Reduced Course Load Application in our office.
+• Reduced Course Load: Students are permitted, with prior OIE approval, to take a reduced course load for the following reasons: academic difficulty in the first semester, medical condition, or final semester.
+Students must complete a Reduced Course Load Application and receive approval from the OIE.

 Immigration Regulations about Employment

 • On-Campus Work: International students may work on-campus for 20 hours per week when classes are in session.
-During breaks, when a student is not enrolled in classes, s/he can work full-time.
+During breaks, when not enrolled in classes, they can work additional hours on campus.

-• Internships: A student is permitted to participate in an internship (paid or unpaid) provided it is an integral part of the curriculum, the student is enrolled for IUP internship credits, and she or he applies for and receives immigration permission before the start of the internship.
-Please direct students to the Office of International Education's Employment page for more details and application forms.
+• Internships: A student is permitted to participate in an internship (paid or unpaid) provided it is an integral part of the curriculum, they are enrolled for IUP internship credits, they have been in a valid F-1 status for an academic year, and they have applied for and received immigration permission before the start of the internship.
+Please direct students to the OIE Employment page for more details and application forms.

-• Working after Graduation: Students are eligible to apply for one year of work permission, Optional Practical Training, and Academic Training, to begin following graduation and, in some cases, before graduation.
-Please direct students to attend a mandatory workshop held by the Office of International Education each month to find out more details and to receive the application.
+• Working after Graduation: Students are eligible to apply for one year of work permission, Optional Practical Training, and Academic Training.
+Most students use this following graduation.
+Please direct students to contact the OIE for additional details.

 Resources for International Students

 • The SkillZone is a drop-in tutoring center for international students.
-Students can request tutoring in any subject and workshops are held every week on various academic topics.
+Tutors can assist with English language skills and academic coaching.

-• Conversation Partners and the International Friendship Program are two other programs organized through our office to help international students share their culture and language.
+• Conversation Partners is a program organized through the OIE to help international students share their culture and language.

-• Financial Assistance: Non-US citizens or residents do not qualify for financial aid.
-Our office does award partial tuition waivers to those who qualify.
-Students are eligible for graduate assistantships, teaching assistantships, and on-campus work.
-Also, international students can work with our office to obtain off-campus work permission after two semesters of coursework.
+• Financial Assistance: Non-US citizens or residents do not qualify for federal financial aid.
+Our office awards partial tuition waivers to those who qualify.
+International students are eligible for graduate assistantships, teaching assistantships, and other on-campus work.
+International students who qualify can work with our office to apply for off-campus work permission after completing two semesters of coursework.

 • Request for Longer Test Times: International students are required to meet English proficiency requirements for admission to IUP, but individuals may still experience challenges related to language and cultural adjustment.
 International students sometimes request extended time on tests to allow additional time for language processing.
 IUP does not have a policy regarding accommodations for English learners, and test proctoring services are not available through the OIE or through D2A2 unless students have a verified disability.
 Faculty and departments may offer extended test time at their discretion.
 The OIE can assist with verifying international student status: email intl-education@iup.edu.
 English learners who are not at IUP on a student visa may self-identify.